A System F accounting for scalars: Strong Normalisation, simplified reduction rules and Confluence

-The \emph{scalar} type system will now be proved to have the strong normalisation property.
+The \scalar\ type system is now proved to have the strong normalisation property, \ie~every typable term is strongly normalising, it cannot reduce forever.
 In order to show this we first set up another type system, which simply `forgets' the scalars.
-Hence this simpler type system is just a System $F$ for {\em Lineal}, which we call $\lasf$ (definition \ref{def:lasf}).
-In the literature surrounding not {\em Lineal} but its cousin, the algebraic $\lambda$-calculus, one finds such a System $F$ in \cite{EhrhardSystemF}, which extends the simply typed algebraic $\lambda$-calculus of \cite{Vaux} -- our $\lasf$ is very similar.
-Secondly we prove strong normalisation for it (theorem \ref{thm:strongnormalisationlasf}).
-Thirdly we show that every term which has a type in \emph{scalar} has a type in $\lasf$ (lemma \ref{lem:corresp}), which entails strong normalisation in \emph{scalar} (theorem \ref{thm:snscalar}).
+Hence this simpler type system is just a straightforward extension of System $F$, called here $\lasf$ (Definition \ref{def:lasf}).
+In the literature surrounding not {\em Lineal} but its cousin, the algebraic $\lambda$-calculus, one finds such a System $F$ in \cite{EhrhardLICS10}, which extends the simply typed algebraic $\lambda$-calculus of \cite{VauxRTA07,VauxMSCS09} -- our $\lasf$ is very similar.
+Secondly we prove strong normalisation for it (Theorem~\ref{thm:strongnormalisationlasf}).
+Thirdly we show that every term which has a type in \scalar\ has a type in $\lasf$ (Lemma~\ref{lem:corresp}), which entails strong normalisation in \scalar\ (Theorem~\ref{thm:snscalar}).

 This strong normalisation proof constitutes the second main technical contribution of the paper.
+The confluence of a simplified version of {\em Lineal} is derived from it.